-In an early episode, elementary school-aged Cartman is deputized by a local police officer.
-After receiving his newly acquired power Cartman attempts to make a traffic stop on his tricked-out Big Wheel.
-As expected, the adult driver bucks Cartman’s authority.
-At that point, young Cartman responds with the classic phrase “You Will Respect Mah Authoritah!”
+In an early episode, a local police officer deputized an elementary school-aged Cartman.
+After receiving his newly acquired power, Cartman attempts to make a traffic stop on his tricked-out Big Wheel.
+But, as expected, the adult driver bucks Cartman’s authority.
+At that point, young Cartman responds with the classic phrase, “You Will Respect Mah Authoritah!”

 Looking to Cartman for a lesson on authoritative leadership might be a stretch.
-However, the exchange between Cartman and the adult driver highlights one of the challenges of many new leaders.
-When a new leader is first granted a leadership title, others may respond much like Cartman’s questioning driver.
+However, the exchange between Cartman and the adult driver highlights one of the challenges for many new leaders.
+When first granted our leadership title, those we lead may respond much like Cartman’s questioning driver.

-In today’s western culture it’s unlikely we will be effective authoritative leaders simply because we have been given a title.
+In today’s western culture, it’s unlikely our leadership is effective simply because of a title.
 Yes, French and Raven argue that there are multiple ways to achieve power.
 They would likely suggest Cartman’s approach aligns with coercive power.
 While this is a base of power, in today’s free-market environment, this approach rarely leads to long-term effectiveness.
-Today’s leaders need to be aware that gaining trust precedes our ability to function as effective authoritative leaders.
+Today’s leaders need to know that gaining trust precedes our ability to function as effective authoritative leaders.

 Three Questions for the Authoritative Leader

-If we are just getting started, how can we become effective authoritative leaders?
+How can we become effective authoritative leaders if we are just getting started?
 How can we lead others towards achieving a clearly communicated vision?
-I believe we begin by first striving to answer three simple questions.
+We begin by first striving to answer three simple questions.
 John Maxwell suggests there are three questions every follower asks of their leader: